apache/gravitino/README.md

 ## Introduction

 Gravitino is a high-performance, geo-distributed, and federated metadata lake.
 It manages the metadata directly in different sources, types, and regions.
-It also provides users unified access to the metadata for both data and AI assets.
+It also provides users with unified metadata access for data and AI assets.

 ![Gravitino Architecture](docs/assets/gravitino-architecture.png)